MicrosoftDocs/memdocs/autopilot/windows-autopilot-hybrid.md

 4. Select **Edit** in the **Rule syntax** box and enter one of the following code lines:

     - To create a group that includes all your Autopilot devices, enter `(device.devicePhysicalIDs -any _ -contains "[ZTDId]")`.
-    - Intune's Group Tag field maps to the OrderID attribute on Azure AD devices.
+    - Intune's Group Tag field maps to the OrderID attribute on Microsoft Entra devices.
 If you want to create a group that includes all of your Autopilot devices with a specific Group Tag (OrderID), type: `(device.devicePhysicalIds -any _ -eq "[OrderID]:179887111881")`.
     - To create a group that includes all your Autopilot devices with a specific Purchase Order ID, enter `(device.devicePhysicalIds -any _ -eq "[PurchaseOrderId]:76222342342")`.

 5. Select **Save** > **Create**.